rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-transportCertAuthority <file>``

-   For TLS, DTLS and Secure WAN.
+   For TLS, DTLS, and Secure WAN.
 Certificate authority file to be used by TLS.

    This parameter is not available when compiling against *RTI Connext DDS Micro*.